ucb-datalab/ucb-datalab.github.io/pages/lectures.md

 ### Lecture 2 (Feb 11)

-- Intro to MCMC and using MCMC to fit data examle
+- Intro to MCMC
+- Example of using Bayes+MCMC to fit data
 - MCMC convergence metrics
 - Intro to periodograms
 - Assign new groups for Lab 1